 #5 The Company’s Gardens, Cape Town

 Continue walking southwest on Buitenkant Street to Roeland Street.
 Turn right (northwest) and walk past St. Mary’s Cathedral to the Louis Botha Farmer warrior Statesman Statue on St. Johns Street.
-Turn left (southwest) and walk to Gallery Lane (right before the South African National Gallery.
+Go left (southwest) and walk to Gallery Lane (right before the South African National Gallery.
 Turn right (north) and walk into the Company’s Gardens.

 Started by a shipwrecked crew in the 1600s, the Company’s Gardens are now filled with fountains, monuments, museums and even a restaurant.
 Many of the rare and historic trees and plants include informational plaques and an expansive vegetable garden has been established as a reminder of how the gardens were first used.
 Museums in the vicinity are the South African Jewish Museum, the Cape Town Holocaust Center and the Iziko South African Museum.